-An owner–builder hiring separate trades is not required to enter into contracts that comply with the DBC Act (these contracts are discussed in “Building contracts”).
-Therefore, an owner–builder has significantly less protection than someone who hires a registered builder.
-However, a written contract is necessary if a contractor or tradesperson is engaged for work costing more than $5,000.
+An owner–builder must enter into a major domestic building contract (these contracts are discussed in “Building contracts”) when engaging a registered domestic builder, contractor or tradesperson for work in excess of $10,000 unless they are engaged for work involving a single trade (e.g. electrical work or painting).
 If the work is going to cost more than $16,000, then the contractor or tradesperson must supply home warranty insurance.

 Consumers should be wary of unregistered builders prepared to assist consumers with owner–builder projects.
 There are normally good reasons why builders cannot gain registration.
 Unregistered builders or builders with limited registration should be avoided.
 Always check a builder’s registration and home warranty insurance.

 An owner–builder is not required to insure the works against defects unless they sell their home within six-and-a-half years of the date of the occupancy permit (s 137B Building Act).
 A registered builder must produce evidence of home warranty insurance before commencing any work.

 If in doubt, you should opt for a traditional arrangement and engage a registered builder under a written contract.